DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/convert-component-to-servlet-module.md

 In this tutorial, you'll build an interactive dialogue with your plugin.
 When you generated the plugin skeleton, the Atlassian SDK automatically created a class called `MyPluginComponent`.
 However, to better fit your interactive plugin, you'll change your Java code to replace the component with a servlet module.

-## Learn a bit about about component modules
+## Learn a bit about component modules

 Component modules define specific Java components.
 The plugin system then injects these modules into your plugin for you, using the Spring framework of the Atlassian container.
 A component module is part of a page, while a servlet is an entire server-side page.
 This makes a servlet more suitable for your interactive plugin.